 By fixing the IP-addresses of individual users, the Double Click software of the DART company delivers targeted advertising to consumers and then presents a comprehensive account of the campaign to monitor its effectiveness.

 Naviant – another marketing company operating on the internet, says that it has an even greater range of personal information about consumers.

 Another reason why companies want to know which websites you are visiting and also who you are, explains the almost universal aversion to spam or unauthorized e-mail sending.
 However, many Internet regulars who hate spam, do not mind receiving promotional material by mail.
-If a company sees that you are visiting its web-site, and if they will be able to find your email address, the company will send you offer by regular mail, which are less likely to go into the basket.
+If a company sees that you are visiting its website, and if they will be able to find your email address, the company will send you to offer by regular mail, which is less likely to go into the basket.

 Even companies that do not enter into a transaction with you can get part of this information – that is why unsolicited credit card offers overflowing mailboxes of consumers with a good credit history.
 Are you ready to stop being visible to everyone?
-Then download this Patriot Privacy Kit via the link at the bottom of the page right now.
-Enough of making same mistakes that can cost you a lot.
+Then download Chris’ eBook via the link at the bottom of the page right now.
+Enough of making the same mistakes that can cost you a lot.
 It’s time to change.
 Thank you!